ivkei/llm-cli/README.md

 cd to/your/llama.cpp/installation
 ./llama-server -m /path/to/your/model -c 2048 -ngl 200
 ```
--ngl is amount of work offloaded to gpu, everything above 100 is 100, and if you planning on using CPU, then just dont include -ngl.
+`-ngl` - amount of work offloaded to gpu, everything above 100 is 100, and if you planning on using CPU, then just dont include -ngl.
--c is context, for bigger prompts, files or directories use greater values.
+`-c` - context, for bigger prompts, files or directories use greater values.
 4. [Usage](#usage)
   * API_URL is `http://localhost:8080`
   * Model name is model file name without .gguf